SuLabsOrg/inkblob/docs/tech/design.md

  * Standard message for wallet signature (must be consistent) */ export const KEY_DERIVATION_MESSAGE =
-  'Sign this message to derive your DNote encryption key.\n\n' + 'This signature will be used to encrypt and decrypt your notes.\n' + 'Only sign this message on the official DNote application.';
+  'Sign this message to derive your InkBlob encryption key.\n\n' + 'This signature will be used to encrypt and decrypt your notes.\n' + 'Only sign this message on the official InkBlob application.';
 ```

 ### 4.2 Encryption (AES-256-GCM)